mrichar1/clipster/README.md

 # items with a single character added or removed each time.
 # Set to 0 to disable.
 smart_update = 1

+# Extract uris from the selection text and add them to the default clipboard
+extract_uris = yes

+# Extract emails from the selection text and add them to the default clipboard
+extract_emails = yes

 ```